The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Superman (F. & S. II.260) (signed) is estimated to be worth between £160,000 and £230,000.
-Over the past 12 months, the average selling price was £148,190 across 3 total sales.
-In the last five years, the hammer price has ranged from £139,519 in October 2024 to £180,000 in September 2023.
-The average annual growth rate of this work is 2%.
-This screenprint has shown consistent value growth, with an auction history of 38 total sales since its entry to the market in November 1998.
+The value of Andy Warhol’s Superman (F. & S. II.260) (signed) is estimated to be worth between £150,000 and £230,000.
+This screenprint has shown consistent value growth, with an average annual growth rate of 1%.
+This is a popular work, having been sold 38 times at auction since its entry to the market in November 1998.
+In the last 12 months, the average selling price was £148,190, across 3 total sales.
 The edition size of this artwork is limited to 200.

 Meaning & Analysis